classiebit/eventmie-docs/resources/docs/1.0/features/events.md

 <a name="SEO"></a>
 ## SEO

-Write meta title, tags and description.
+Write meta titles, tags, and descriptions.
 These tags will be specific for each event.

 **Fields**